arn-the-long-beard/talk-and-seek/README.md

    ```
  - In this case, the server could fetch from wikipedia all the data related to iceland and inject it
  - In this case, google can crawl on the URL and read/reference the data

-### How to use ###

-Download

-    git clone git clone https://github.com/arn-the-long-beard/talk-and-seek.git

-Go to the directory

-    cd talk-and-seek

-Install Npm Packages

-    npm install

-Start the server

-    npm start

-* Comments

-It is working on http because of the wikiJs.

-Usually I run everything on https by using http2/spdy.

-You can change development.js and the page.js inside wikisj to have full https

-The redux store has information about the server in case of test on local network

-There is also a promisesCollecteur to handle Async redux actions for injecting data and render ready html for SEO if we need

-* Configuration

->1 Dev config :

-    npm start
-or

-    npm run start_dev

->2 Prod config :

-For building for production :

-    npm run build

-For running the production server :

-    npm run start_prod

-##### For the production ( ie for the upload on an hosting server)
-* Dependencies
-* Database configuration
-* How to run tests
-( not set yet)
-    npm test
-* Deployment instructions

-For building platform for production :

-    npm build

-For running the production server :

-    npm start_prod

 ### Contribution guidelines ###

 * Writing tests